 Reasons Why Post-Merger Integrations Fail

 Obstacles to successful PMI are varied, complex, and not to be taken lightly.
 The technical and business complexities inherent in PMI can significantly hinder the realization of the project’s potential benefits.
-McKinsey & Company credits some M&A failures to the lack of value creation, while the full list of reasons for failure ranges from disagreements in price, to poor strategic planning, to political difficulties, and more besides.
+McKinsey & Company credits some M&A failures to the lack of value creation.
+In contrast, the full list of reasons for failure ranges from disagreements in price to poor strategic planning to political difficulties and more.

-According to Deloitte, 6% of large-scale M&As fail during the post-merger integration.
+According to PWC, only 14% of organizations surveyed reported comprehensive M&A integration across three areas: strategic, operational and financial.
 When integration fails to deliver the objectives of the merger, the value is left unrealized.
-It’s therefore crucial for M&A leaders to take full advantage of available technology, such as enterprise architecture, that helps organizations realize the synergies needed for a successful post-merger integration.
+It’s, therefore, crucial for M&A leaders to take full advantage of available technology, such as Enterprise Architecture (EA), that helps organizations realize the synergies needed for a successful Post-Merger Integration.

 Technical Challenges of Post-Merger Integration